-14As amended by Resolution No. 8, adopted on 15 August 2022, and as created under Resolution No. 56, adopted on 17 August 2011.
+&lt;sup>14As amended by Resolution No. 8, adopted on 15 August 2022, and as created under Resolution No. 56, adopted on 17 August 2011.

-16As amended by Resolution No. 8, adopted on 15 August 2022, and Resolution No. 9, adopted on 3 September 2019.
+&lt;sup>16As amended by Resolution No. 8, adopted on 15 August 2022, and Resolution No. 9 adopted on 3 September 2019.

-conservation and protection of the environment, policies, programs, strategies, technologies and other innovations addressing global warming and climate change impacts, including, but not limited to, climate risk management to reduce vulnerability associated with climate-sensitive areas and sectors, the regulation of the impact of human activities on the same, the promotion of environmental awareness of our citizens. the renewal of resources in damaged ecosystems and other environment-related issues; all matters related to adaptation and mitigation or control of greenhouse gas emissions to enhance resilience and to promote sustainable development, Philippine compliance with the relevant international agreements and cooperation with other countries, development, protection, exploration, storage, renewal, regulation and licensing, and wise utilization of the country's national reserves including, but not limited to, forest, mineral, public land, offshore areas and the development of industries based on these resources.
+the renewal of resources in damaged eco-systems and other environment-related issues; all matters related to adaptation and mitigation or control of greenhouse gas emissions to enhance resilience and to promote sustainable development, Philippine compliance with the agreements international relevant cooperation with other countries, development, protection, exploration, storage, renewal, regulation and licensing, and wise utilization of the country's national reserves including, but not limited to, forest, mineral, public land, areas and the development of offshore industries based on these resources.

-16) Ethics and Privileges.
-17 - Seven (7) members.
-All matters relating to the conduct, rights, privileges, safety, dignity, integrity and reputation of the Senate and its Members.

-- 17) Finance.
-18 Twenty (20) members.
+- 16) Ethics and Privileges.
+Seven (7) members.
+All matters relating to the conduct, rights, privileges, safety, dignity, integrity and reputation of the Senate and its Members. - 17) Finance.
+Twenty (20) members.
 All matters relating to funds for the expenditures of the National Government and for the payment of public indebtedness; auditing of accounts and expenditures of the National Government; claims against the government; inter-governmental revenue sharing; and, in general, all matters relating to public expenditures. - 18) Foreign Relations.
-19 Seventeen (17) members.
-All matters relating to the relations of the Philippines with other nations generally; diplomatic and consular services; the Association of Southeast Asian Nations; the United Nations Organization and its agencies; multi-lateral organizations; all international agreements, obligations and contracts; and overseas Filipinos. - 19) Games and Amusement.20 Eleven (11) members.
-All matters relating to games and amusement, such as, but not limited to, casinos, lotteries, jai-alai and horse-racing. - 20) Government Corporations and Public Enterprises.21 Eleven (11) members.
-All questions affecting government
+Seventeen (17) members.
+All matters relating to the relations of the Philippines with other nations generally; diplomaticand consular services; the

-$^{\,^{17}\}text{As}$ amended by Resolution No. 8, adopted on 15 August 2022.
+$^{\rm 17} As$ amended by Resolution No. 8, adopted on 15 August 2022

-18As amended by Resolution No. 8, adopted on 15 August 2022 and Resolution No. 6, adopted on 31 July 2019.
+&lt;sup>18As amended by Resolution No. 8, adopted on 15 August 2022 and Resolution No. 6, adopted on 31 July 2019.